AdrianKazi/LLMs-PyTorch/README.md

 # LLMs-PyTorch
-Basic Concepts of LLMs in PyTorch.
+Basic Concepts of LLMs in PyTorch based on Mike X Cohen course.